-Moreover, this applies to the construction of new facilities if all alternative scenarios to the project activity are available options to project participants, i.e. if all alternative scenarios could be implemented by the project participants.
+Moreover, this applies to the construction of new facilities plants (greenfield projects) if all plausible and credible alternative scenarios to the project activity are available options to under control of project participants, i.e. if all plausible and credible alternative scenarios could be implemented by the project participants.
 This may apply, for example, to a cement manufacturer that plans to construct a new cement plant and has access to all cement production technologies.